cmk/down-the-wabbit-hole/2-handle-pattern.md

 Note:

+Haskell design patterns are sortof a blogosphere phenom, so I'll include some links at the end of the talk.

 In Haskell, we try to capture ideas in beautiful, pure and mathematically sound patterns, for example Monoids.
 But at other times, we can’t do that.
 We might be dealing with some inherently mutable state, or we are simply dealing with external code which doesn’t behave nicely.

 In those cases, we need another approach.
 What we’re going to describe feels suspiciously similar to Object Oriented Programming: